mrabarnett/mrab-regex/README.rst

 Added ``(?(DEFINE)...)`` (`Hg issue 152 <https://github.com/mrabarnett/mrab-regex/issues/152>`_)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If there's no group called "DEFINE", then ... will be ignored, but any group definitions within it will be available.
+If there's no group called "DEFINE", then ... will be ignored except that any groups defined within it can be called and that the normal rules for numbering groups still apply.

-Examples:

 .. sourcecode:: python